 We would like to thank the American Institute of Mathematics for their hospitality and support during the workshop "Equilibrium states for dynamical systems arising from geometry" where most of the work was carried out and the SQuaRE "Thermodynamic formalism for CAT(0) spaces" where further properties were considered.
-The first author was partially supported by NSF grant DMS-1954463.
-The third author was partially supported by NSF grant DMS-1547145.
-The last author was supported by Girls' Angle.
-We would like to thank Vaughn Climenhaga for comments on an earlier version of the paper, and an anonymous referee for numerous helpful comments.
+We would like to thank Vaughn Climenhaga for comments on an earlier version of the paper and an anonymous referee for numerous helpful comments.